Village Aling The Way To Jiri To Everest Trekking

 Good-quality trekking boots, trekking poles, warm layers, a waterproof jacket, and a hat are essential.

-Will I get a certificate for the trek completion after my Jiri to EBC Trek?
+Will I get a certificate for completing the Jiri to EBC Trek?

 Yes, we provide a certificate to appreciate your remarkable dedication to completing the Jiri to EBC Trek.